crunchdao/competitions/competitions/mid-one/README.md

 Example notebooks are provided to help you get going with a new style of crunch at [Mid+One](  ) where you are invited to make directional predictions of time-series.

-## Goal
+## Goal: Detecting small deviations from the martingale property

 Your goal is to try to discern whether, in 30 data points time, a sequence of numbers will be higher or lower than where it currently is.

 ![Time Series](https://github.com/microprediction/endersnotebooks/blob/main/assets/images/timeseries.png?raw=true)

 However, unlike a typical forecasting task, you don't need to make a prediction for every data point.
 Instead, you should try to discern only the occasions when you are confident in the direction only.
 To be precise, your task is to determine, for each time point, which of three conditions is true.
+In the language of mathematics:

 $$
 \begin{aligned}